A risk is classified uninsurable when the

 In many cases catastrophes, such as earthquakes, have become uninsurable risks. a situation for which an insurance company will not provide insurance, because, for example, it is certain to happen: A person suffering from a terminal illness is considered to be an uninsurable risk.

-one of the difference between contract of life assurance and non life insurance is? ...
+one of the perils of nature is? ...